meesvandongen/toranpu/README.md

 ## Example

+### **Deck**

 After installing the package you can finally write some code!
-First you'll have to require the package and destructure the class Deck.
+First you'll have to require the package and destructure the Deck class.

 ```js
 const { Deck } = require("generate-playing-cards.js");